 restrict the syntax for its attributes to a subset of IRIs

-This is a revision of RDFa Syntax 1.0 [[RDFA-SYNTAX]].
-This document supersedes the previous Recommendation.
-There are a number of substantive differences between this version and its predecessor, including:
+This is an Editorial Revision of the Recommendation published on the 22nd of August, 2013.
+That document was a revision of RDFa Syntax 1.0 [[RDFA-SYNTAX]].
+There are a number of substantive differences between this version and Version 1.0, including:

 There is a more thorough list of changes in Changes.